 🏁 Final Verdict — Fixing Brittle Nails Is 100% Possible

-With the right routine and protection, brittle nails usually recover in 4–12 weeks.
+With the right routine, brittle nails usually recover within 4–12 weeks.

 For fastest results: